A Luxury Brand for TodayWritten by Hayden L

 What sort of quality can you offer at your price?

 All the leather we use is full-grain, vegetable-tanned leather, which is how only 10% of the world’s leather is produced now.
 It’s a very artisanal method of tanning from tree bark, as opposed to chrome tanning with chemicals which was developed as a mass market way of producing leather.
 In our watches, we only use sapphire crystal for our faces.
 These are scratch resistant, whilst a lot of cheaper brands or mid-market brands who pretend to be luxury will use mineral crystals which scratches easily.
-And again, their leather straps are made out of vegetable-tanned leather, which is really beautiful and we source from Italy.
+And again, their leather straps are made of vegetable-tanned leather, a beautiful medium which we source from Italy.

 What are your views on starting up a fashion brand in Hong Kong?